zombiemaker/gha-run-dotnet-framework-sdk-app/README.md

 * 3.0
 * 2.5

-This action should only be executed on GitHub Action Runners that:
+Because of limitations in available Microsoft-provided container images, this action should only be executed on GitHub Action Runners that:

 * Use Microsoft Windows Server 20H2
 * Have PowerShell Core 7+ installed